BreadchainCoop/gas-killer-analyzer/docs/GAS_KILLER_SLASHING_SPEC.md

 **Option B: On-Chain Simulation**
 - Deploy EVM interpreter on-chain
-- Execute canonical function directly
+- Execute original function directly
 - Potentially millions of gas for complex functions
 - No off-chain proving required

-Per the original spec: "If a non-ZK approach can be easily written as opposed to a ZK one for proving canonical method execution, even if it is very expensive, that is preferable."
+Per the original spec: "If a non-ZK approach can be easily written as opposed to a ZK one for proving execution, even if it is very expensive, that is preferable."

 ### 6.2 ZK Guest Program Design